-You only need to set aside fifteen minutes to half an hour per day where you focus completely on your vows.
-If you're not distracted by checking your email, phoning caterers, or collecting RSVPs, you will drastically decrease the time needed to accurately memorize your vows, so make sure you don't do anything else but focus on your vows for these few minutes each day.
+You only need to set aside fifteen minutes to half an hour per day where you focus solely on your vows.
+If you're not distracted by checking your email, phoning caterers, or collecting RSVPs, you will drastically decrease the time needed to accurately memorize your vows.
+So make sure you don't do anything else but focus on your vows for these few minutes each day.

 If It All Goes Wrong

-Despite all your preparation, you may find on the day of the wedding that you just can't remember your vows.
-You might remember that first sentence but nothing else, or your mind might go completely blank.
+Despite all your preparation, you may find on the day of your wedding that you just can't remember your vows.
+You might remember that first sentence, but nothing else.
+Or your mind might go completely blank.
 The most important thing to remember in the moment is that your wedding will not be spoiled if you have some less than poetic words.